 Soil compaction testing is important in crop production to determine where you have soil compaction problems in your fields.
 Compaction is a physical barrier to roots and affects the transmission of vital nutrients and elements through the soil.
 Losses of N to groundwater and to the atmosphere is greater in compacted soil.
 The FarmQA CTS-1000 is the tool to measure soil compaction efficiently and easily in all of your fields.

 As agricultural machinery has increased in both size and number, this has caused an increase in soil compaction.
-Currently you don't have a good way to measure the amount and location of soil compaction, so you respond one of two ways.
-First, you can ignore the problem and accept the yield lose (up to 30%), or you can work the entire field with a deep tillage tool.
+Currently, you don't have a good way to measure the amount and location of soil compaction, so you respond one of two ways.
+First, you can ignore the problem and accept the yield loss (up to 30%), or you can work the entire field with a deep tillage tool.
 This is costly, $4/acre in fuel cost alone, and may be unnecessary.

 The ideal soil is composed of soil particles (sand, silt and clay), water, air and organic material.
 The air can be squeezed from the soil by the weight of machinery, thus causing compaction by changing the bulk density of the soil.

 Plant roots are sensitive to changes in bulk density, thus causing roots to spread laterally.
 This lateral spread uses less soil volume to feed the plant causing limited yield.